openroboticmetaverse/orom-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+#### Problem Description 🤔
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem you're facing.
+For example: "I'm always frustrated when..."

-**Describe the solution you'd like**
+#### Desired Solution ✨
-A clear and concise description of what you want to happen.
+ A straightforward description of the solution you have in mind.

-**Describe alternatives you've considered**
+#### Alternatives Considered 🔄
-A clear and concise description of any alternative solutions or features you've considered.
+Outline any alternative solutions or features you've thought about.

-**Additional context**
+#### Technical Details 📚
+List the required libraries or dependencies if applicable.

+#### Challenges and Roadblocks 🚧
+Identify any challenges or obstacles related to your feature request.

+#### Examples and References 💡
+If you have any examples or references that can help explain your request, please include them.

+#### Additional Context 🔗
-Add any other context or screenshots about the feature request here.
+Feel free to provide any additional context or relevant information about your feature request.